TDMeyers/TDMeyers.github.io/README.md

 --------------------------- Build Status -------------------------

-Currently still very much a W.I.P and only JUST BARELY meets the MVP guidelines of the assignment.
-I still plan on continuing to add objects such as visible walls and rocks.
+Currently still very much a W.I.P.
 Also on the docket is improving the overal UI/UX to something more cohesive and staging more animations and text.
 I'l list out some extra ideas below as they come to me.

 - Lives
 - Extra levels
 - Timed/limited battery
 - Stamina tracker
+- Flashlight object

 ----------------------- Current Bugs/Challenges -------------------